EdAlegrid/array-gpio/Readme.md

 ### Supported Raspberry Pi Devices
 * Model: B+, 2, 3, Zero & Zero W, Compute Module 3, 3B+, 3A+, 4 (generally all 40-pin models)

-* For model 3B+ and 4, this module also works on 64 bit Ubuntu 20+
+* This module works on 64-bit Ubuntu Server 20+ for Raspberry 4 & 3b+

 ### GPIO pin numbering
 This module uses pin numbers based on the *physical pin numbers 1~40* from the board header.